13th Airborne Division (United States): European Theater of Operations

 After its removal from Operation Varsity, the division remained in reserve as the Allied armies advanced even further into Germany, moving to Oise, France, on 3 April for supply and administrative tasks.
 The division was scheduled to participate in several other airborne operations; however, these were all cancelled before they could take place.
-The first of these was Operation Arena, which envisioned landing between six and ten divisions into what was termed a 'strategic airhead' in the Kassel region of Northern Germany; the planners of the operations envisioned that the operation would deny a large swathe of territory to the German defenders and give the Allied armies a staging area for further advances into Germany.
-The 13th was chosen to participate, along with the 17th, 82nd and 101st Airborne Divisions and the British 6th and 1st Airborne Divisions.
+The first of these was Operation Arena, which envisioned landing between six and ten divisions into what was termed a 'strategic airhead' in the Kassel region of Northern Germany.
+The planners of the operation envisioned the operation would deny a large swathe of territory to the German defenders and give the Allied armies a staging area for further advances into Germany.
+The 13th was chosen to participate along with the 17th, 82nd and 101st Airborne Divisions and the British 6th and 1st Airborne Divisions.
 A preliminary date for 1 May was set for the operation once all of the required airborne and air-landed infantry divisions had been located and supplied, but it was ultimately cancelled on 26 March due to the rapid movement of Allied ground forces negating the need for the operation.

 Two other airborne operations were planned to include the 13th.
 Operation Choker II was to be an airborne landing on the east bank of the Rhine near Worms, Germany; planning for the operation got to an advanced stage, and the division was only hours from taking off from airfields in France when the operation was cancelled due to Allied ground forces overrunning the proposed landing areas.
-Operation Effective was designed to land the 13th south of Stuttgart, seize a nearby airfield and create an airhead for further forces to land in near the Black Forest.
-The operation was scheduled for 22 April, but was cancelled on 18 April due to Allied units encircling the Black Forest region and making it unnecessary.
+Operation Effective was designed to land the 13th south of Stuttgart, seize a nearby airfield and create an airhead for further forces to land near the Black Forest.
+The operation was scheduled for 22 April, but was cancelled on 18 April as Allied units encircled the Black Forest region and made the operation unnecessary.